cwendorf/EASI/docs/Functions/testDifference.md

-`testDifference` {EASI}

 ## Test Difference

 ### Description

-Provides a statistical significance test of the mean difference given the input.
+Provides a statistical significance test of the mean difference.

 ### Usage